manuchandel/manuchandel.github.io/_posts/2016-08-25-MicrosoftIDC.md

 ### My Take Away

 I spent one of the happiest vacations of my life at Microsoft IDC.
 Even getting a hogwards letter at 11 wouldn't have been this blissful.
-I enjoyed and learned a lot.
+I enjoyed and learnt a lot.
 It was my first exposure to sofware industry and luckily it was with the company who started the industry itself.